luisarizmendi/edge-demos/demos/upgrade-and-rollback/README.md

 The Image Builder already has three OSTree images created.
 The first one is the one that we will use during the first deployment.
 The second one adds the `zsh` package but removes (by mistake) the `git` package which is needed by the system (let's imagine that one of the system services needs to clone or fetch new files using GIT).
 The Third image includes the `zsh` package but also keeps the `git` package.

+**_NOTE:_** Every time that you run the `00-preparation-ostree.yml` ansible playbook three images are generated and the previous ones are not deleted, so if you run it multiple times you will see more than just three images in Cockpit.

 Follow these steps to review the Image Builder concepts:

 1. Log into the Image Builder Cockpit (`https://<image_builder_IP>:9090`) using `root`